-CBT and Psychodynamic Psychotherapy – A Comparison is summarized here as part of the website’s research and publications hub.
-This page is written for readers who want an accessible overview before reading the paper or following citation links.
+CBT and Psychodynamic Psychotherapy – A Comparison is summarised here as part of the website’s research and publications hub.
+This page is for readers who want an accessible overview before reading the paper or following citation links.

 This page is educational.
 It is not a recommendation that one therapy approach is best for every person or condition.